-Menu Description Delete Field (Del) Deletes the active MARC field.
+Menu Description Paste (Ctrl+V) Inserts the text stored on the clipboard and pastes the rows above the target row.
+All of the MARC view records contain a dummy row that displays at the end of the variable fields.
+The purpose of the dummy row is to allow you to paste into the last editable row since the action of paste will insert the information before the marked row.
+You cannot do anything to the dummy row except copy above it.
+You can paste the information, entire rows, that you have copied from an open or closed row.
+Selecting multiple rows are achieved by holding down the Ctrl key and clicking the rows.
+NOTE: If you cut and paste information from a different application such as Microsoft Word, some characters are stripped out.
+Insert Field Before (F3) Adds a blank MARC field before the active field.
+Insert Field After (F4) Adds a blank MARC field after the active field.
+Delete Field (Del) Deletes the active MARC field.
 This field or subfield cannot then be pasted elsewhere.
 Unselect Text (F11) Unselects the currently selected text.
 Insert Subfield (F9) Adds a blank MARC subfield with delimiter.
 Edit Cell (F8) Positions cursor for editing.
 Special Character Entry (Ctrl+E) Displays the Special Character Entry dialog box and allows you to select a special character to enter in your record.
 Special Character Mode (Ctrl+D) Allows you to change your keyboard to a special character mode.
 Show Marc Values (F2) Displays a selection table with all valid MARC values for the active field or subfield.
 Show Holdings Locations (Ctrl-L) Displays all available holdings locations and abbreviations for your security access level.
-Insert URL from Browser (Ctrl+U) Creates a new 856 field containing the URL of the page currently displayed in your Web browser.